-Connect Head & Handle
+Connect Head & Handle: ADVANCED AND PRO

-Notice the two black ropes coming out of the bottom of the Hi-Pod handle, with a silver pin between them.
+Notice, the rope connection for both the ADVANCED and PRO handles are the same.
+The two black ropes coming out of the bottom of the Hi-Pod handle, with a silver pin between them.